staceyjf/PostCheck-API/README.md

 4. **Flexable Quering:** Clients are able to search for postcode by suburbs vice a versa.
 5. **Unit Testing:** Services are tested to ensure that the business logic is properly applied.

-### Frontend

-1. **Full CRUD for Postcodes:** Users are able to create, read, update, and delete new postcodes.
-2. **Login and Auth:** Users are able to log in to access restricted areas such as creating, updating, and deleting postcodes.
-3. **Component Testing:** Components have a range of tests to ensure elements render as expected.

 ## Key Learning Highlights

 1. **Managing Auth:** The journey of understanding how authentication is implemented with Spring Security, including: